-The Corporation sources more than 80% of its spirits production requirements from Hiram Walker & Sons Limited ("HWSL") at its facilities in Windsor, Ontario, with the balance of Corby's spirits production being sourced from the Corporation's owned-plant in Montréal, Québec.
+The Corporation sources more than 80% of its spirits production requirements from Hiram Walker & Sons Limited ("HWSL") at its facilities in Windsor, Ontario, with the balance of Corby's spirits production being outsourced to third-party suppliers.
+The formerly owned plant in Montréal continues to manufacture most of the Corby products that were produced there prior to the sale.
+The Company also utilizes a third-party manufacturer in the UK to produce its Lamb's rum products destined for sale in countries located outside North America.
+Corby's Lamb's rum products sold in North America continue to be manufactured at HWSL's production facility.